-Learn about the diversity of local wildlife and habitats by exploring the trails and viewing the estuary from the observation tower.
+K-7 Nature Walks: Learn about the diversity of local wildlife and habitats by exploring the trails and viewing the estuary from the observation tower.
 Guides discuss the importance of the estuary and the role of the Sanctuary, bird identification, wildlife needs and habitats, and special terms used.
 Students should be suitably dressed for the weather, as most of this 1.5 hour program is outside.
 This program is adjusted for different grades and can includes themes such as the migration of birds, winter survival, habitats and communities, and animal life cycles.
 Note we only take one class at a time.

 Visit our Resource Page for the series of resource booklets to help explore different themes before and after your visit.

 Migration Studies- These studies also require pre-registration to reserve a time slot and discounts and staff assistance.
 This program is more suitable for middle and secondary students.
 Learnabout how researchers census and manage migratory bird populations across North America, and how wildlife habitat is protected.
-Students practice survey techniques,waterfowl identification and the use of classification keys.
+Students practice survey techniques,waterfowl identification and the use oclassification keys.
 Visit our Resources Page and our Links page for more information on migration, migratory birds and global conservation initiatives.

 Specialty Presentations for Secondary, College and University Classes- As with the above,call ahead to book a time slot and to obtain a discount and a staff leader to take student through a more technical conservation-oriented program.
 At the time of booking, please indicate which subject the class is taking.
 Our staff are versatile, and can help focus your students on themes that address Biology, Social Studies and Geography curriculum topics or Conservation and Resource Management as long as it is pertinent to the management of the Sanctuary.

 Work experience placements are available for a limited number of students each year.
 Enquire at the Gift Shop about opportunities.